Deserting at Christmas

 God knows I’m no theologian, but I understand that once Christmas had a religious significance and something to do with the concepts of fellowship, compassion and goodwill to all mankind.
 The good news is, those days are gone.
 Now it’s all about twatting each other in Tesco for a 50” TV, binge eating and pissing into a McDonald’s cup on the last train home.

 But, properly planned, you can find moments to step outside the consumerist shit-fest and domestic trauma and find a sort of seasonal peace.
-‘Preparation’ is not a word you hear frequently in the corridors of Deserter Ltd, but a modicum of advanced thinking can reap dividends for all.
+‘Preparation’ is not a word you hear frequently in the corridors of Deserter Ltd, but a modicum of advance thinking can reap dividends for all.
 And in particular – and best of all – you.

 Here are some tips for a Deserter Christmas.